 Both aluminum and steel will flex when subjected to this immense pressure.
 It is this flex that technicians will measure by calculating the displacement of water around the tank.
 If successful, the metal will return to its original shape once the pressure is released.
 If the metal remains flexed, or if the cylinder rips open during the test, then it has failed the test.

 Once passed, the tank will receive a stamp on the exterior, indicating that it has passed the hydrostatic test as well as a date indicating when the stamp expires.
 This is so that divers can see that it still has a valid stamp before using it.
 When purchasing or renting, If the stamp has been issued within 2 years of a hydrostatic test, it is still considered recent.

 Compromised tanks should be disposed of.
 However, some divers find creative ways to use the tanks as furniture or as fixtures in dive destinations.

 The best way to ensure your steel or aluminum tank has a long lifespan is by taking proper care of it.
 Moisture is the silent killer of tanks, so you should do everything in your power to keep your tank clean and dry after diving.
 Follow the tips outlined above to keep your tank lasting as long as possible.

 Whenever you are purchasing a renting a tank, always check for the visual inspection sticker and hydrostatic test stamp before accepting it.
 If you have multiple tanks, check to see that the tank you plan on diving with doesn’t have an expired sticker.

+That’s why if your scuba tank has failed a hydro test, then you need to dispose of it properly, just as you would as any of your other old scuba gear.
 If you want a scuba tank that lasts a long time, consider checking out our review of the top ones to find a reliable one for your needs.